Lenoxnguyen2014/lenoxnguyen2014/README.md

 ## Current Me
 <br />
 I worked as a full stack developer for 5 years.
 Some are freelance jobs, and some are at cooperates.
 Therefore, I am familiar with both frontend, backend, and some dev ops.
 Hovwever, in recent years, I am amazed at computer vission and robotics technology.
 I also would love to try to work as a developer relations.
-I love making conversations
+I love making conversations.
+Those are what I am interested in.
+I hope we can connect and explore more ideas.

 ## Technical Skills 🤓
 <br/>